-Students who take courses at Loyola that count toward a degree at another institution (either a high school or another college) are classified as visiting students.
+Students who take courses at Lovola that count toward a degree at another institution (either a high school or another college) are classified as visiting students.
 Visiting students must submit an application accompanied by an authorization letter from an official at the degree-granting institution.
 This letter should specify the course(s) to be taken at Loyola and should verify that the student is in good academic standing.
-Official transcripts for college work previously completed are required of visiting college students who wish to take courses above the introductory level; visiting students still in high school must submit an official transcript.
+Official transcripts and course catalogue descriptions of prerequisites for college work previously completed are required of visiting college students who wish to take courses above the introductory level; visiting students still in high school must submit an official transcript.
 The submission of SAT-I, SAT-II, and ACT scores is optional and not required for admission.
-Visiting students are ineligible for a degree or financial aid from Loyola University.
+Visiting students are ineligible for a degree or financial aid from Loyola University Maryland.

-Fall Semester July 15 Spring Semester November 15 Summer Sessions May 2

-Earlier applications, especially for the fall semester, are encouraged.
+Fall Semester July 15 Spring Semester November 15 Summer Sessions May 2 Earlier applications, especially for the fall semester, are encouraged.